xlts-dev/verdaccio-gke-charts/README.md

 ## Configuration

-The following table lists the configurable parameters of the Verdaccio chart and their default values.
+The following table lists the configurable parameters of the Verdaccio chart, and their default values.

 | Parameter                          | Description                                                     | Default                        |